 The Ecobee3 has to be manually switched from Heat to Cool mode; the Nest can do it automatically.

-But even now, the Nest thermostat works with a wide range of smart home devices (via Wi-Fi), including the Logitech Harmony remotes, Philips Hue lights, Pebble smartwatch, Misfit and Jawbone activity trackers, appliances from Whirlpool, LG and GE, and locks from Kevo, August and Yale.
+But even now, the Nest thermostat works with a wide range of smart home devices (via Wi-Fi), including the Logitech Harmony remotes, Philips Hue lights, Misfit activity trackers, appliances from Whirlpool, LG and GE, and smart locks from Kevo, August and Yale.
 And, with Google's acquisition of Dropcam — and its rebranding as the Nest Cam —you can set that device to automatically alert you if the thermostat is set to Away mode, and it detects motion.

 In addition, you can connect the Nest to the IFTTT platform, which will let you automatically adjust the thermostat's settings based on other triggers.
 Here is a list of the full range of devices that work with the Nest.